-This yearbook is intended to provide information on the International MSc/PhD/MD-PhD Neuroscience Program in Göttingen, Germany, which was established in 2000.
+This yearbook is intended to provide information on the International MSc/PhD/MD-PhD Program for Neurosciences in Göttingen, Germany, which was established in 2000.
 In addition to general information on the program, the yearbook introduces the current year's students, the faculty members, the program committee, and the coordination team.